Posted on May 10, 2017 by Grey Carter

 His only goal, he says, is for Kosovo “to continue with the steps that everyone has been awaiting since 1999.”

 These days Walker came to Serbian province Kosovo i Metohija to present “a new project that he has been working on,”

 “This project that I’m working on is meant for all Albanians in Kosovo, in diaspora, in Albania.
 I’m working on a joint project, on their unification.
 Albanians worldwide were united in the 1990s with the sole purpose of the liberation of Kosovo.
 I was with them when they declared independence.
-Albanians have won and they came to celebrate together, now is the time after the independence, for the final step, for us all to be together, to accomplish this achievement,” Walker has been quoted as saying.
+Albanians have won and they came to celebrate together, now is the time after the independence, for the final step, for us all to be together, to accomplish this achievement.”

-The obscure diplomat, Walker is known for heading the OSCE “verification mission” in the province whose activities and reports during 1998 and 1999 influenced the public opinion abroad in favor of launching a war against the Federal Republic of Yugoslavia (Serbia and Montenegro), which eventually happened in March 1999.
+The obscure diplomat, Walker was remembered as a head of OSCE “verification mission” in the province, whose activities and reports during 1998 and 1999 influenced public opinion abroad in favor of launching a war against the Federal Republic of Yugoslavia (Serbia and Montenegro), which eventually happened in March 1999.

 Earlier that year the bodies of 45 Albanian terrorists were discovered in the village of Racak.
 The Walker-led OSCE mission accused Serbian security forces for killing civilians (!?) without presenting any evidence

 Reports coming from the Serbian side said that Albanian terrorists – members of the KLA – were the ones killed in Racak, but in the West, the event was qualified as a crime against civilians, used as an excuse to launch NATO’s bombing of Serbia.

 A statuette of Walker was unveiled in this Kosovo village in January 2017, in his presence, and that of Kosovo President Hashim Thaci and former Kosovo President Behgjet Pacolli.